Books Like Jane Eyre - 15 Best Reads If You Loved It (2026)

 Another aspect of the success of the work lies in the existence of two different interpretations of the governess’s self-reported experiences: one is that what the female teacher said was true, and the two orphans she cared for had far more mature and even more mature children than children of the same age.

-This state of "sober alone" makes the client face the most terrifying situation, no one understands her, and no one saves her.
-Many successful horror movies have borrowed this similar setting, such as "The Orphan's Resentment", "Omnipotent" The Keys" and so on,
+This state of "sober alone" makes the client face the most terrifying situation: no one understands her, and no one saves her.
+Many successful horror movies have borrowed this similar setting, such as "The Orphan's Resentment", "Omnipotent: The Keys", and so on.

-the stories mixed with the existence of supernatural phenomena have a surreal feeling in themselves, and the huge conflict between the incredibly realistic existence and people's common sense cognition aggravates the unique shocking perception.
+The stories mixed with the existence of supernatural phenomena have a surreal feeling in themselves, and the huge conflict between the incredibly realistic existence and people's common sense cognition aggravates the unique, shocking perception.

 The other is a psychological interpretation that is very similar to Freud's theory, that is, all the self-reports of the female governess are her subjective imaginations and the projections of her psychological desires in reality.